RobertsLab/resources/docs/Environment-and-Expectations.md

 10. We will take lessons learned, but not others' stories, out of this space.
 11. We will not participate in ad hominem attacks.

--   **Weekly Science Hour** (Fridays, 1:30-4:30 but join when you can): A casual meeting to hang out, and sometimes tackle science issues/questions with the "hive mind" - e.g. we spend time debugging a script, interpreting a statistical analysis, interpreting/providing feedback on figures, or discuss science concepts that require more time than is available during the biweekly lab meetings.
+-   **Weekly Science Hour** (Fridays): A casual meeting to hang out, and sometimes tackle science issues/questions with the "hive mind" - e.g. we spend time debugging a script, interpreting a statistical analysis, interpreting/providing feedback on figures, or discuss science concepts that require more time than is available during the biweekly lab meetings.

 -   **Practice presentation meetings** (occasionally): When members prepare a presentation for a conference or symposium (etc.), they are expected to give a practice presentation to the lab group.
 For a 15 minute presentation, we schedule at least 1hr to deliver it, then receive lots of feedback.
 This exercise is invaluable, and greatly improves presentations.